shao2005/PhoneBook-API/README.md

 If it works, this endpoint returns `204` status code with no content.

 ---
+#### Please see the bottom section of this README file and find the "Postman Collection for API Requests" section.
+It will make it easier for you to test this API.
+---

 ## Running tests:
 To run the test suite use the following command: